AstraaDev/Discord-FarmMergeValley-Injector/README.md

 ```js
 this['servi' + 'ces']['mapGr' + 'id']['setCo' + 'ntent']
 ```
-- There will normally be 4 results.
-Navigate to the third result and set a breakpoint by clicking on the left of the line in the grey area *(see image below)*
+- There will normally be 1 results.
+Navigate to the result and set a breakpoint by clicking on the left of the line in the grey area *(see image below)*
 <img src="https://cdn.discordapp.com/attachments/1079127307656122501/1286724033706070066/image.png?ex=66eef2a3&is=66eda123&hm=53c9afe455aa09cfdb2cae701d04c97741549e7128ec99f1218f64eca415dc31&" width="400">

-- Return to the game and place a crate *(the game should stop again)*
+- Return to the game and move or remove an object *(the game should stop again)*
 - In the **CONSOLE** tab, write the following command and press `ENTER` :
 ```js
 worldServices = this.services